Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If the money is withdrawn each month instead, the results are still very similar:

 The differences are about the same here.
 100 CHF per year is not a huge difference.
-Nevertheless, CornerTrader is the cheapest option once again.
+Nevertheless, Saxo is the cheapest option once again.
 And Swissquote is significantly more expensive given its extra fee.

 Some people will argue that selling each quarter would be optimal to avoid the inactivity and large transaction fees.
 But this is a meaningless optimization.
 It will make very little difference whatsoever.
 You should withdraw either once a year or once a month.
 Ideally, once a month will have better returns in the long term since you keep the money in the market as long as possible.
 But of course, there are other things to take into account.

 Finally, we can see what happens when we sell ETF shares on the European stock exchange instead of the Swiss Stock Exchange.
-Here are the results with our four affordable Swiss brokers:
+Here are the results with our affordable Swiss brokers:

-This time, the difference is more significant due to currency conversion fees.
-FlowBank and CornerTrader get better than the others due to being twice cheaper at converting currencies.
+After these two, FlowBank and Cornèrtrader get better than the others due to being twice as cheap at converting currencies.

 Conclusion